ValeriaTodaro/genES-MDA/README.txt

 	Case3	: identification of the release history of contaminant spills in an aquifer based on observed concentration data.

 To execute one of the application example, replace the file contained in genESMDA with those reported in Case1, Case2 or Case3 folders.

-If you use genES-MDA, please, cite the following paper:

-###